ronakrikorian/trufl-intern-assessment/README.md

 -   Any graph or figure created is clear and easy to read
 -   All the questions are answered.
 Even if the answer is incorrect, the arguments and how you are presenting them is valuable

-### CodeSubmit
+### Submission

 Please organize, design, test, and document your code as if it were going into production - then push your changes to the master branch.
+Extra points for using OOP.

-After you have pushed your code, you may submit the assignment on the assignment page.
+After you have pushed your code, please send over your jupyter notebook via email.
 All the best and happy coding,

 The Trufl Team